Cookei/UCBUGG-website-recreation/ucbugg-site/src/assets/labs/Post Production/rendering arnold/rendering - arnold.md

 ---

-Here you can do lots of post processing touch ups if you want.
+Here in After Effects, you can do lots of post processing touch ups if you want.
 For example, you can denoise, mask, apply other color correction settings, and more.
 Experiment with it to see what works for you!

 ---